 - Your hip pain worsens, despite the use of home remedies

 Our hip doctors understand that pain can keep you from living life to the fullest.
 To schedule an appointment with one of our hip specialists, call (865) 546-2663 for our UT Medical Center and Sevierville offices, (865) 218-9300 for our West Knoxville office, or request an appointment online.

 Exceptional Care at University Orthopaedic Surgeons

-Our years of experience and advanced training devoted to the care of orthopedic issues, including those of the hip, make us who we are, but our compassionate care of our patients is what makes us dedicated to you.
-Our hip, sports medicine, and joint replacement specialists at University Orthopedic Surgeons, Dr. Brian Edkin, Dr. Michael Eilerman, Dr. Michael Kern, Dr. Michael McCollum, Dr. William Oros, Dr. Brian Tonne, and Dr. Kostas Triantafillou, are unparalleled experts in accurately diagnosing and effectively treating hip and sports-related injuries and conditions in a broad range of patients, and they continuously strive to exceed our patients' expectations in the delivery of care.
+Our years of experience and advanced training devoted to the care of orthopaedic issues, including those of the hip, make us who we are, but our compassionate care of our patients is what makes us dedicated to you.
+Our hip, sports medicine, and joint replacement specialists at University Orthopaedic Surgeons, Dr. Brian Edkin, Dr. Michael Eilerman, Dr. Michael Kern, Dr. Michael McCollum, Dr. William Oros, Dr. Brian Tonne, and Dr. Kostas Triantafillou, are unparalleled experts in accurately diagnosing and effectively treating hip and sports-related injuries and conditions in a broad range of patients, and they continuously strive to exceed our patients' expectations in the delivery of care.

-To consult with a University Orthopedic Surgeons hip surgeon, please request an appointment online or call (865) 546-2663 for our UT Medical Center and Sevierville offices or (865) 218-9300 for our West Knoxville office.
+To consult with a University Orthopaedic Surgeons hip surgeon, please request an appointment online or call (865) 546-2663 for our UT Medical Center and Sevierville offices or (865) 218-9300 for our West Knoxville office.